BRITISH 2YO RACING - GLOSSARY

 16 hands would be a good size for a Throughbred racehorse on the Flat.

 A horse height can include fractions of a hand.
 For example a horse given as 15.2 hands high is 15 x 4 = 60 inches plus the 2 inches that the .2 refers to.
 Therefore 62 inches high.
-You will only ever see these fractions as .1, .2 or .3 because the 4 inches of the hand can only ne split in 3 lesser inch categories.
+You will normally only see these fractions as .1, .2 or .3 because the 4 inches of the hand can only be split in 3 lesser inch categories.

 HOBDAY OPERATION [See also - Breathing Problems, Tie-back, Tracheotomy, Firing]